f4str/config-files/tutorials/codecs.md

 # Multimedia Codecs

-Install all multimedia codecs on Fedora for audio and video to work for most software.
+Install all multimedia codecs on Fedora for audio and video to work for the Firefox RPM.
+This is not needed if using the Firefox flatpak.

 ## RPM Fusion